 Our data come from the largest anchor bottler for one of the two dominant CPs.
 The Bottler owns dozens of bottling plants and hundreds of distribution centers (DCs), accounting for more than half of the beverages its CP sold in North America.
 Like most of its competitors, the Bottler employs a make-to-stock (as opposed to make-to-order) inventory system.
-Products are produced and stocked at a stable pace according to a forecast of future sales, i.e., before customers place actual orders.
-Orders are placed based on the CP parent's product lists, national advertisements, and promotion deals without knowledge of the DCs' actual inventory.
+Products are produced and stocked at a stable pace according to a forecast of future sales, i.e., before customers place

-&lt;sup>2 Because of the big difference between the CP's and the bottler's business models and profit margins, partial ownership does not sufficiently solve the incentive or information problems between the two parties.
+2 Because of the big difference between the CP's and the bottler's business models and profit margins, partial ownership does not sufficiently solve the incentive or information problems between the two parties.
 Vertical integration fully aligns the two entities' incentives, thereby improving coordination.
 Empirically, studying a transition from partial ownership (as opposed to from an arms-length relationship) to integration implies that our estimation of the integration impact is more conservative.